Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

-Accurate and efficient adversarial attack algorithms are crucial for benchmarking model robustness.
-We propose Mask FGSM, a localized attack variant of the Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2014}, designed to enable efficient attacks and rapid generation of adversarial samples in QML experiments.
-It achieves this by applying perturbations only to a strategically selected sparse subset of input features, defined by a binary mask $\mathcal{M} = (m_1, m_2, \ldots, m_{\operatorname{dim}(\boldsymbol{x})})^T$.
+Accurate and efficient adversarial attack algorithms are crucial for probing a model's robustness.
+To this end, we propose the masked adversarial attack (Mask-FGSM), a localized attack variant of the fast gradient sign method (FGSM)~\cite{Goodfellow2014}, designed for efficient attacks and fast generation of adversarial samples in QML experiments (Fig.~\ref{fig1}\textbf{f}).
+The method perturbs only a strategically selected sparse subset of input features, defined by a binary mask $\mathcal{M} \in \{0,1\}^{\operatorname{dim}(\boldsymbol{x})}$.
 This sparse perturbation strategy is adopted to minimize the computational cost of the attack and mitigate the impact of noisy gradients on attack effectiveness, especially in experimental settings.
-Adversarial samples are generated by perturbing legitimate samples as $\boldsymbol{x}' = \boldsymbol{x} + \boldsymbol{\delta}$, with the perturbation components $\delta_i$ determined based on:
+Adversarial samples are generated by perturbing legitimate samples as

-where $\epsilon$ denotes the perturbation strength.
-The binary mask component $m_i$ is derived by analyzing the magnitude of input gradient components, with details provided in Methods.
+where $\epsilon$ denotes the perturbation strength and $\odot$ denotes elementwise product.
+The binary mask is derived by analyzing the magnitude of input gradient components.
+A step-by-step summary of this workflow is detailed in the Appendix.

-Our robustness benchmarking encompasses both classical and quantum classification tasks.
-For the classical task, we utilize the EMNIST dataset~\cite{cohen2017emnist} for classification of handwritten letters ``Q'' and ``T'' (Fig.~\ref{fig1}\textbf{d}).
-The quantum task involves Linear Cluster State Excitation Identification (LCEI) \cite{Guan2020,broughton2020tensorflow}.
-Using a synthetic dataset, the QNN is trained to distinguish between excited and non-excited $20$-qubit cluster states, where the excitation property is determined by a rotation angle $\alpha$ of the $R_x$ operation applied to the end of the cluster state preparation circuit (Fig.~\ref{fig1}\textbf{e}).
-For both binary classification tasks, predictions are based on the expectation value of the output qubit with respect to the Pauli-Z operator ${\sigma}_z$.
-This expectation value is mapped to a probability $p = (\langle \sigma_z \rangle + 1)/2$, with $p=0.5$ delineating the decision boundary.